 Satisfied with our sumptuous seafood lunch, we stood up and was ready to leave.
 While making payment, the friendly vendor thanked and offered us each a ‘peony’ prawn (牡丹虾) as a farewell gift.

 I was a little hesitant because she just picked those prawns from a small pail containing water and didn’t wash it at all.

 We did, and WOW, it was indeed very fresh!
-We caught her off guard when we told her we wanted to buy a plate of the Peony Prawns (NTD100).
-Know what, the roe of this poeny prawn is bright blue!
+We caught her by surprise when we told her we wanted to buy a plate of the Peony Prawns (NTD100).
+Know what?
+The roe of this peony prawn is bright blue!
 Very pretty!